PoisotLab/ms_metaweb_transfer/manuscript.md

 [@Maiorano2020TetEu] to predict the mammalian Canadian metaweb.
 <!-- TS Might make sense to have the conceptual figure referenced in this section-->

+![Overview of the phylogenetic transfer learning of species interactions networks.
+Starting from an initial network, we learn its representation through a graph embedding step (here, a truncated Singular Values Decomposition), yielding a series of latent traits; second, for the destination species pool, we perform ancestral character estimation using a phylogeny (here, using a Brownian model for the latent traits); we then sample from the reconstructed distribution of latent traits to generate a probabilistic metaweb at the destination (here, assuming a uniform distribution of traits), and threshold it to yield the final list of interactions.](figures/figure-concept.png){#fig:concept}

 @Gerhold2015PhyPat - phylogenetic signal captures diversification of characters, not necessarily assembly [see also @Dormann2010EvoCli, same result]. [@Mouquet2012EcoAdv; @Cavender-Bares2009MerCom] - interactions